 The variant based on lines was accepted as the basic concept practically at once.
-Although the mascots can be a powerful tool of branding, this time the strategy was different.
-The target audience, as well as the nature of the product, is quite specific so the more abstract version of the logo could show more flexibility in its expressive potential.
-Founder and CEO of SwiftyBeaver Sebastian Kreutzberger was very attentive to details and open for discussions.
-He decided upon the variant with stripes because it made a logo meaningful as logs the app is based on like the logs of trees are stripes so it presented a strong visual metaphor.
-Additionally, he liked the colored stripes of famous 70s and 80s logos so he wanted to have a logo that would look vintage and at the same time super modern.
+Although mascots can be a powerful tool for branding, this time, the strategy was different.
+The target audience, as well as the nature of the product, is quite specific, so the more abstract version of the logo could show more flexibility in its expressive potential.
+Founder and CEO of SwiftyBeaver Sebastian Kreutzberger was very attentive to details and open to discussions.
+He decided upon the variant with stripes because it made a logo meaningful as logs the app is based on, like the logs of trees are stripes, so it presented a strong visual metaphor.
+Additionally, he liked the colored stripes of famous 70s and 80s logos, so he wanted to have a logo that would look vintage and at the same time super modern.
 So, this direction was developed further.

 Moreover, this version got closer to the general visual design of the user interface for the application.
-As it was described in the previous case study, UI design widely used color lines as markers for categories of log entries and the chosen concept of logo provided a strong connection of UI design and branding.
+As it was described in the previous case study, UI design widely used color lines as markers for categories of log entries, and the chosen concept of logo provided a strong connection between UI design and branding.
 Therefore, the next stage of the design process of elaborate and thorough work on the slightest nuances.
-Different versions of curves and length of the lines were tried and discussed in search of the most harmonic variant.
+Different versions of curves and lengths of the lines were tried and discussed in search of the most harmonic variant.

 The color palette also echoed the colors chosen for UI design and supported them with smooth gradients.
 So, the user interface of the platform, landing page, and logo were conjoint via colored elements.